guillaumemoreau/db-course/06_sql_dcl.md

 ### Views

 - A view: information aggregation
-- A view behaves like a table without identifiers on which `SELECT` are possible
+- A view behaves like a table without identifiers on which `SELECT` (and only `SELECT`) are possible
 - A view is obtained from a query on the tables of the database
 - It is not necessary to have `SELECT` privileges on the tables involved in the query, only the view privilege is required
 - A view records the query definition, not its result